rpanch1/yelp-app/README.md

 ## How to run the Application: ##

-- clone the app repository: git clone repo-url
+- clone the app repository: git clone https://github.com/rpanch1/yelp-app.git
 - navigate to the project folder: cd yelp-app/
 - install dependencies: npm install